googleapis/sdk-platform-java/gax-java/README.md

 ### gax-grpc

-This depends on gax module from the above, and has all the gRPC-specific logic, which could not go to the gax mobuld because of this dependency on gRPC.
+This depends on gax module from the above, and has all the gRPC-specific logic, which could not go to the gax module because of this dependency on gRPC.
 Basically it has gRPC-specific implementations of the interfaces and abstract classes defined in gax.

 - `com.google.api.gax.grpc` - Contains classes that provide functionality on top